Create an Adult Immunotherapy Network

-This collaborative network is working to accelerate the discovery of new immune targets for cancer treatments and development of new immunotherapies to treat and prevent adult cancers.
-The IOTN consortium includes researchers who are investigating immune mechanisms involved in cancer progression, evaluating new immunotherapies, and developing preventive cancer vaccines.
-The network also has a Cellular Immunotherapy Data Resource that supports a data registry that collects information about adult patients receiving cell-based immunotherapies, which can inform future studies of immunotherapies.
+This collaborative network is working to accelerate the discovery of new immune targets for cancer treatments and the development of new immunotherapies to treat and prevent adult cancers.

-The IOTN Data Management and Resource Sharing Center promotes collaboration between IOTN investigators and outreach of the network to the cancer research community.
+The IOTN Data Management and Resource Sharing Center (DMRC) supports the data analysis needs of the IOTN, promotes collaboration between IOTN investigators, and outreach of the network to the cancer research community.

 NCI Center for Cell-Based Therapy (CCT)

-NCI created an intramural cell-based therapy center that focuses on the use of living immune cells for cancer immunotherapies.
-The center supports the discovery and development of new cellular immunotherapies to treat cancer patients.
+NCI created a Center for Cell-Based Therapy that focuses on the use of living immune cells for cancer immunotherapies.
+Its mission is to support the discovery and development of new cellular immunotherapies to treat patients with cancer.
 The center is performing basic research of cell-based cancer therapies, accelerating translation of cell-based immunotherapy findings to the clinic, training scientists for immunotherapy studies, and providing cancer researchers with access to immunotherapy-related technologies.